Pitt Town - McGraths Hill

 Pitt Town - McGraths Hill shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 Seven schools operate within Pitt Town - McGraths Hill, educating approximately 2,749 students.
-The area has balanced educational opportunities (ICSEA: 1003) with a mix of 4 primary, 1 secondary, and 2 K-12 schools.
-School capacity exceeds typical residential needs at 21.3 places per 100 residents compared to the regional average of 14.4, indicating the area serves as an educational hub for the broader region.
-Note: where school enrolments are marked 'n/a', please refer to the parent campus.
+The area has balanced educational opportunities, with an ICSEA score of 1003.
+It includes four primary, one secondary, and two K-12 schools.
+School capacity exceeds residential needs at 21.3 places per 100 residents compared to the regional average of 14.4, indicating it serves as an educational center for the broader region.

 Frequently Asked Questions - Education